KDE/documentation-docs-krita-org/contributors_manual/user_support.rst

 #.
 XP-Pen tablets and the rest of brands can have issues everywhere (on all systems).

 #.
-If someone asks about a tablet to buy, generally a cheaper Wacom or a Huion are the best options as of 2019, if they want to work with Krita. :ref:`list_supported_tablets`.
+If someone asks about a tablet to buy, generally a cheaper Wacom or a Huion are the best options.

 #. `Possibly useful instruction in case of XP-Pen tablet issues <https://www.reddit.com/r/krita/comments/btzh72/xppen_artist_12s_issue_with_krita_how_to_fix_it/>`_.